vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/councils/dmb-meetings.md

 ## Scheduling

-Meetings currently run every other week, alternating between 16:00 UTC and 19:00 UTC.
+DMB meetings are held on Mondays alternating between 13:00 UTC and 15:30 UTC.
-In the case of vacation such as over New Year, cancel or move individual meetings as appropriate, but please try not to push all future meetings around, as this can cause some confusion.
+In case of common vacations (such as over New Year), a meeting may be skipped.
+[Refer to the Agenda](https://discourse.ubuntu.com/t/ubuntu-developer-membership-board-agenda/66634) to check on the times, dates and topics of upcoming meetings.

 The meeting schedule can be changed by the DMB by majority vote, and it is expected for the schedule to be confirmed or changed as necessary at the first meeting after new DMB members are elected.
 Please also consider the needs of pending and future applicants if changing the schedule, as doing so may affect their plans.

-## Agenda
+## Meeting location

-We maintain [an agenda page](https://discourse.ubuntu.com/t/ubuntu-developer-membership-board-agenda/66634) with the dates of upcoming meetings, the agendas for them and outstanding meeting actions.
+The meeting starts on Matrix in the {matrix}`meeting` channel, and we then offer to move to a Google Meet.
+If participants are unable (or do not want) to use Google Meet, we conduct the meeting on Matrix.

 ## Chair

 We share the responsibility of chairing the meetings.
-There should be a list on the [agenda page](https://discourse.ubuntu.com/t/ubuntu-developer-membership-board-agenda/66634).
-If you have just chaired, rotate the list and update the entry at the top of the page so we know who is chairing next.
+At the end of every meeting, we pre-select the next meeting's chair.

 ## Quorum